MaribelPR/SingleFrag/README.md

 ### Data

-The following step would be to download from **Fighare** our dataset called "SingleFrag", which contains the data files necessary to run the code.
+The following step would be to download from **Fighare** our dataset called "SingleFrag" (https://figshare.com/articles/dataset/SingleFrag/27266787), which contains the data files necessary to run the code.

 The way we recommend to store these files is: